-Step 3 - Configure hostname
+Step 2 - Configure hostname

 Make sure that your hostname is correctly configured in /etc/hosts.
-See this StackOverflow post.
+See (host-xxx-address-cannot-connect-to-ho).
 If you are testing with VMs make please make sure to provide unique host names for each of the VMs you are using.